-Thirty credits of course work plus one of the following:
+Thirty credits of course work including one of the following:

-- 1. an approved thesis and an oral defense, or - 2. a written comprehensive examination and an oral defense (Note: This option is unavailable during Summer and Winterim terms.)
+- 1. an approved thesis and an oral defense. - 2. an approved Applied Communication Project (ACP) and an oral defense. - 3. a written comprehensive examination and an oral defense (Note: This option is unavailable during Summer and Winterim terms.)